-The DNAJB1-PRKACA fusion gene produces the DnaJ-PKAc fusion kinase protein, which is present in nearly all FLC tumors and promotes liver tumor formation in mice.
+Study overview: The DNAJB1-PRKACA fusion gene produces the DNAJ-PKAc fusion kinase protein, which is present in nearly all FLC tumors and promotes liver tumor formation in mice.
 Kinases, including fusion kinases, have been successful drug targets in numerous cancer types.
-Inhibition of DnaJ-PKAc may provide the first targeted therapy for FLC.
+Inhibition of DnaJ-PKAc may provide a targeted therapy for FLC.
 This study proposed a two pronged approach towards identifying therapeutic inhibitors of the fusion:

 - Screening a previously developed peptide library to identify peptides that preferentially bind chimeric DnaJ-PKAc over normal, wide-type protein in vitro.

 - Developing a library of inhibitory peptides that would preferentially inhibit DnaJ-PKAc.